Premises Liability Attorney in Philadelphia

 Golomb Legal in Philadelphia is equipped to handle virtually any injury claim, lawsuit, or class action lawsuit for our clients, including complicated premises liability cases.
-You deserve to assume you’re in relative safety when on someone else’s property.
-When their negligence caused a hazard that resulted in your injury, it is only right that we hold them liable for your losses and damages.
-Trust our premises liability lawyers to help from the very beginning, so you can focus on resting and recovering.
+You deserve to feel safe when on someone else's property.
+When negligence causes a hazard that results in your injury, it's our job to hold them responsible for your losses.
+Trust our premises liability lawyers in Philadelphia to guide you from the very beginning, helping you navigate the complexities of your situation so you can focus on resting and recovering.
+We pride ourselves on our client-focused approach, ensuring that each claim receives the personalized attention it warrants, with a focus on achieving fair compensation for your injuries.

 Ask about starting a claim.
 Dial (215) 278-4449 to speak with a Philadelphia premises liability attorney.

-In Pennsylvania, to succeed in a premises liability lawsuit, the injured party (plaintiff) typically needs to prove the following elements:
+In Pennsylvania, to succeed in a premises liability claim, the injured party (plaintiff) usually needs to prove:

 - Duty of Care: The property owner or occupier owed a duty of care to the injured person.
 This duty varies based on the visitor's status (invitee, licensee, or trespasser).
 Invitees, such as customers, are owed the highest duty of care.